kishankr7979/feedback-portal/README.md

 # Feedback form for our Placements4u portal using Node.Js | Express.Js for server and MongoDB for Database.
 # Download the source code
 and follow these steps :
+cd <project directory>
+npm start // it will start the server npm build //

 # Here's Some sceenshot below